achrefabdennebi/wedding-planner/README.md

 The main functionalities of **platform**:

-- Board page contain a list of budgets by categories
+- Board contain a list of budgets by categories
 - Calender contain all visits types (wedding space, pastry or travel agency)
+- Filter calender by events or tasks
-- Status and notifier page contain all accomplished tasks and control budgets
+- Status and notifier contain all accomplished tasks and control budgets
 - Search engine page:
     - Search pastries
     - Search Wedding spaces